devrawl/stratosmining/docs/stratos-miner-handbook.md

     - This article is NOT part of the official documentation.
     - Think of this as an extended product review written by a fellow node operator after running nodes in mainnet for about two months.
+    - Values and predictions used in this article were consistent with the factual circumstances at the time of its writing.
+If you read this at a much later time, you might get different and unexpected results in regards of incurring costs, rewards amount etc.

 ## Where to start?